 by Susan Martin, Manuscript Processor and EAD Coordinator

-In this letter to Joseph Story Fay, Minda Campbell, an African-American woman living in Savannah, Georgia, listed the names of her children and grandchildren that Fay had "in his care."
-Campbell's children were apparently slaves owned by Fay, and this letter documents her ongoing efforts to free the members of her family held in bondage.
+In this letter to Joseph Story Fay, Minda Campbell, an African American woman living in Savannah, Georgia, listed the names of her children and grandchildren that Fay had "in his care."
+Campbell's children were apparently enslaved by Fay, and this letter documents her ongoing efforts to free the members of her family held in bondage.
 The letter, written on 28 August 1860 in response to an inquiry from Fay, is part of the Fay-Mixter family papers at the MHS.

 Joseph Story Fay was originally from Cambridge, Mass., but had moved to Savannah in 1838 to make his fortune in the cotton business.
 During the antebellum years, he often discussed the issue of slavery in correspondence with relatives in Massachusetts.
-Although willing to hire other people's slaves, he initially balked at owning them himself—not from moral scruples but primarily because of the inconvenience.
-He eventually rationalized the practice and, beginning in 1844, purchased a number of slaves, possibly including two of Minda Campbell's daughters.
+Although willing to hire enslaved people owned by others, he initially balked at owning them himself—not from moral scruples but primarily because of the inconvenience.
+He eventually rationalized the practice and, beginning in 1844, purchased a number of people, possibly including two of Minda Campbell's daughters.

 The story of Minda Campbell and her family is difficult to piece together because records are so scarce.
 She was about 70 years old when she wrote this letter asking Fay to do "What you May think is Best under the circumstances."
-It's unclear if she was a free black woman at the time, but she had been a slave belonging to James Potter, a wealthy rice planter who owned large tracts of land on the Savannah River.
+It's unclear if she was a free Black woman at the time, but she had been enslaved by James Potter, a wealthy rice planter who owned large tracts of land on the Savannah River.
 Potter also owned Campbell's daughters Isabel (or Isabella) and Cornelia.

 The Fay-Mixter collection also includes the deeds, or bills of sale, for Isabel and Cornelia.
 These papers indicate that, in the early 1850s, James Potter sold Isabel for $300 and Cornelia—with her children—for $600 to auctioneer Thomas J. Walsh.
 On 2 September 1853, both deeds were transferred to an unidentified person, most likely Fay.
 While their names and ages don't match up exactly, these are the women listed in Campbell's letter.
 And scrawled in pencil on the back of each deed, probably by Walsh, is the phrase: "they belonging to themselves."